CANCELED - Virtual Community Day

 Circle Processes in Schools

-Instructor: Kathy Evans
+Instructor: Kathy Evans and Michelle Edwards

 During this 90-minute interactive workshop, participants will experience and learn about Circle Processes in schools, including Circles for building community, instruction, problem solving, resolving conflict, and repairing harm.

 Walk It Like We Talk It!: Reflecting on our Peace and Justice Practice

 In the work of building peace and acting for more justice, we are the instruments of the work.
 And like other instruments that need care and maintenance, we need to attend to our own personal and professional development, growth and well-being.
 This attention can help us to be more effective as change agents, to find balance and sustainability in our work, and to reduce the harms we might cause to ourselves or others.
 This workshop provides a space for participants to reflect on who we are in our personal and professional work using a 4-part model.
 We will take time to identify our greatest challenges in acting for constructive change within ourselves, and in our families, organizations and communities.
 We will collect and share our successful strategies.

 Participants will learn a range of frameworks and practices about transformational leadership, identifying various ways to lead people, systems, and organizations in ways that bring about restoration, transformation, and promoting social justice.The workshop provides key approaches to practitioners working in the areas of health, education, immigration, homeless, prisons, mental health, mediation, labor unions and other areas of social life.